mtlong29/MySite/_posts/notes/2017-08-30-front-end-development-performance-optimization.md

 An improvement is to use the `symbol` element in SVG instead of directly referencing shapes (or a `g`), because you can define the viewBox directly on the symbol and then not need one when you `use` it later in an svg.

-See <a class="fancyLink" href="https://css-tricks.com/svg-symbol-good-choice-icons/" target="_blank">https://css-tricks.com/svg-symbol-good-choice-icons/</a> for more.
+See <a href="https://css-tricks.com/svg-symbol-good-choice-icons/">https://css-tricks.com/svg-symbol-good-choice-icons/</a> for more.

 ## Optimize JavaScript